 The behavior of using

 If you’re one of those who use the laptop on the bed, it might be a big issue for overheating.
-You’ll surprise; placing a notebook on the soft bedding or carpet for prolonging can dramatically increase the temperature as the air vents get blocked.
+You’ll be surprised: leaving a notebook on soft bedding or carpet for prolonged periods can dramatically raise the temperature, as the vents get blocked.

 Use a cooling pad

-The cooling pad not only just normalized the temperature but also can decrease to some degree.
-If you’re facing severe heating issues despite cleaning out, you can buy a cooling pad.
+The cooling pad not only normalizes the temperature but can also lower it to some degree.
+If you’re still facing severe heating issues despite cleaning, you can buy a cooling pad.
 Here are some reliable cooling pads that we recommend.

 Frequently asked questions regarding the laptop’s heating problem